Sex Offender Registries Often Fail Those They Are Designed To Protect

 CSOSA said it sent a violation notice about Ferguson to police in March 2017, and again two years later, and police told NPR they tried to find him.

 Ferguson said no one came looking for him in the most obvious place — the address on his sex offender registration form.
-While Ferguson admitted he wasn't complying with the registration law at the time, he has been living in the same modest second-floor apartment in Southeast D.C. for years, records show.
+While Ferguson admitted he wasn't complying with the registration law at the time, he has been living in the same modest second-floor apartment across the street from a school in Southeast D.C. for years, records show.

 "I've been living right here going on four years," he told NPR.
 "If you can find me, why the law can't find me?"